vcsjones/vcsjones.dev/_posts/2016-10-12-password-history.md

 A password hash typically consists of a digest and a salt.
-I'd strongly recommend that each password in the history have their own salt, so don't reuse salts when a use types in a new password.
+I'd strongly recommend that each password in the history have their own salt, so don't reuse salts when a user types in a new password.
 So a password history table might look like this: